Baearde History, Family Crest & Coats of Arms

 According to legend, William the Lion, King of Scotland was alarmed by the approach of a wild boar, while hunting in one of the southwestern counties.
 Baird, who was a follower in the King's train, came forward to assist the King.
 Baird needed only a single arrow to slay the boar, and was rewarded for this service by the king.
 He was granted large areas of lands, and was assigned a Coat of Arms on which there is a wild boar.
 King William also commanded that Baird would have as his motto Dominus Fecit (The Lord made).
 In the Churchyard of Banff, Scotland, Baird's Arms may still be seen in an ancient monument to the Bairds of Auchmeddan.

-Important Dates for the Baearde family
+Early History of the Baearde family

 This web page shows only a small excerpt of our Baearde research.
 Another 143 words (10 lines of text) covering the years 1616, 1656, 1647, 1667, 1620, 1698, 1654, 1737, 1686, 1745, 1697, 1658, 1715, 1690, 1740, 1300, 1632 and are included under the topic Early Baearde History in all our PDF Extended History products and printed products wherever possible.